markvanjislaaik/Nifty-Share/README.md

 ---
 ## To Do:

-- [X] Improve coverage of logging and Exception handling
+- [X] Add Google Cloud Storage.
-- [X] Add Google Cloud Storage
+    - [ ] Adapt for Threaded Multipart Uploads for GCS.
-    - [ ] Adapt for Threaded Multipart Uploads for GCS
+- [ ] Add Azure.
-- [ ] Add Azure
+- [X] Add Database options for tracking your sends and expiry dates.
-- [X] Add ability to select a folder containing many files and zip it before sending
+    - [ ] Add ability to re-share expired links from stored data.
-- [X] Add Database options for tracking your sends and expiry dates
+- [ ] Create a pip installable package.
-    - [ ] Add ability to re-share expired links from stored data
+- [ ] Refactor `core.py` away from Singleton structure.
-- [X] Refactor Database Code
+- [ ] Improve mail template context readability to increase contribution accessibility.